mtrevisan/HunLinter/CONTRIBUTING.md

 ## Provide support on issues
 Helping out other users with their questions is a really awesome way of contributing to any community.
 It's not uncommon for most of the issues on an open source projects being support-related questions by users trying to understand something they ran into, or find their way around a known bug.

 Sometimes, the `support` label will be added to things that turn out to actually be other things, like bugs or feature requests.
 In that case, suss out the details with the person who filed the original issue, add a comment explaining what the bug is, and change the label from `support` to `bug` or `feature`.
-If you can't do this yourself, @mention a maintainer so they can do it.
+If you can't do this yourself, @mention a maintainer, so they can do it.

 In order to help other folks out with their questions:
 * Go to the issue tracker and [filter open issues by the `support` label](https://github.com/mtrevisan/Boxon/issues?q=is%3Aopen+is%3Aissue+label%3Asupport).